biodivdev/dwc/README.md

-# dwc
+# dwc-io

 This is a simple clojure/java library for writing, accessing and reading occurrences.

 Current features:
-- Reading and streaming from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR, GBIF
+- Reading and streaming from: dwc-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR, GBIF
 - Writing to: JSON, GEOJSON, XLSX, CSV
 - Search, Filters and pagging on Tapir and Digir
 - Validate records